ssspear/startup-pitch-scanner-mvp/README.md

 ## Customer Quote

 > "Wow, turns out I don't use the word disrupt enough!
-Not anymore thanks to this scanner ;)" - One happy customer
+Not anymore thanks to this scanner ;)" - Scott Edler, Former Hack Reactor Grad, RIP